kubestash/docs/docs/guides/platforms/gke/index.md

 ---
-title: Using Workload Idenity with Stash on GKE
+title: Using Workload Identity with KubeStash on GKE
-description: A guide on how to use GKE workload identity with Stash
+description: A guide on how to use GKE workload identity with KubeStash
 menu:
   docs_{{ .version }}:
     identifier: platforms-gke